UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day1.md

      - You could consider NIRD storage (see here applying https://www.sigma2.no/data-storage), which is mounted to the national clusters.
      - how large is "large"? and assuming that this is data that is not finished yet and not archived yet but still living and growi
     - in the order of a few TB
-    - New NIRD platfrom has an initial capacity of 32 TB with a possibility of extending it up to 70 TB (future).
+    - New NIRD platform has an initial capacity of 32 TB with a possibility of extending it up to 70 TB (future).
     - how do you access the project folder? where is this directory?
       - https://documentation.sigma2.no/files_storage/clusters.html
       - https://documentation.sigma2.no/files_storage/quota.html
     - in project folder but not in home. project folder is less limited in terms of quota. if the project folder is not large enough, please reach out to us.

-30. How to transfer from repository (e.g NeLs) to HPC useing scp
+30. How to transfer from repository (e.g NeLs) to HPC using scp
     - what is NeLs? does it provide command line/ shell access?
     - https://nels.bioinfo.no/
     - In NeLS you can find ssh connections detail under My Profile.
 Then you can ssh to  NeLS and use scp there to transfer data to for instance Saga.